Lanceflare Photoblog

 There are two categories of people going on holidays: those who go to Japan, and those who go to the rest of the world.
 And for those going to Japan, you know exactly what I mean by that.
 And when I mention Hokkaido as a destination, in winter, you know this is going to be really, really good!

-This adventure started a few years back, before 2024, when I had pre booked this photo adventure, but due to personal conflict, had to cancel.
-As fate had it, in the early days on 2023, I had another opportunity, and this time, all the stars had finally aligned: I booked the trip, and immediately went on to book my flights as well.
-Again for those who go to Japan, you know how crazy it can be to find good flights at a moment's notice, of even a few month.
-Here, I was taking no chance, booking one year in advance.
-With plenty of miles to redeem I even treated myself to a return business class ticket to Tokyo Haneda, and then (economy) would fly to Hokkaido with a night stop over at the airport.
-If possible at all, I tend to avoid red eye flight.
+This adventure started a few years back, before 2024, when I had pre-booked this photo adventure, but due to personal conflict, I had to cancel.
+As fate had it, in the early days of 2023, I had another opportunity, and this time, all the stars had finally aligned: I booked the trip, and immediately went on to book my flights as well.
+Again, for those who go to Japan, you know how crazy it can be to find good flights at a moment's notice, or even a few months.
+Here, I was taking no chances, booking one year in advance.
+With plenty of miles to redeem, I even treated myself to a return business class ticket to Tokyo Haneda, and then (economy) would fly to Hokkaido with a night stopover at the airport.
+If possible at all, I tend to avoid red-eye flights.

 No problem, I had almost a year to be ready until our trip in February 2024.